Express.js Middleware: The Backbone of Your Web Application.

 }

-// Fetch user data from a database (replace with your actual logic)
+// Fetch user data (replace with your actual database logic)

 }